Japan firms' inflation expectations fall, keep BOJ under pressure

 Respondents also expected consumer inflation to reach 1.3 percent three years from now, down from 1.4 percent in the September survey, and 1.4 percent five years from now, down from 1.5 percent expected in September, the survey showed.

-The results cast doubts on Kuroda's argument that inflation expectations are heightening thanks to the effect of his stimulus programme, dubbed "quantitative and qualitative easing"(QQE).
+The results cast doubts on Kuroda's argument that inflation expectations are heightening thanks to the effect of his stimulus program, dubbed "quantitative and qualitative easing"(QQE).

 Japan barely dodged recession in the third quarter as China's slowdown and feeble wage growth weigh on exports and consumption.